SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Installation_and_configuration/Installing_the_Keysight_Agilent_IO_Libraries.md

 > After installing the IO Libraries or after changing the IO configuration, restart the DMA software.

 > [!NOTE]
 > Both the Keysight Agilent IO Libraries and the NATS module within DataMiner use IP port 9090.
 This can result in NATS issues and prevent DataMiner from starting.
-To fix this, see [Investigating NATS issues](xref:Investigating_NATS_Issues#check-if-port-is-already-in-use).
+To fix this, see [Troubleshooting – NATS](xref:Investigating_NATS_Issues#check-if-port-is-already-in-use).
 This procedure must be followed for every DMA running DataMiner 10.1.0/10.1.1 or higher.

 ## Installing the IO Libraries